ritvij-saxena/receipt-processor-flask/README.md

     - Number of items in the receipt.
     - Specific rules related to item descriptions, purchase date, and time.
 - V2 (489ab84206e04ce4e5d74239a57c1278daeb58b5 onwards)
-  - In this version, I added a new feature where for every first, second, and third receipts submitted, we award the user with 1000, 500, 250 additional points respectively.
+  - In this version, I added a new feature where for the first, second, and third receipts submitted, we award the user with 1000, 500, 250 additional points respectively.
   - This changes the existing endpoints.
     - **POST** `/receipts/process` becomes **POST** `/receipts/process?user_id=<user_id>`
     - Added a new controller called `user_controller.py`